juanmanueldaza/onepager/one-pager.md

 ---

 ## Summary
-Full Stack Developer with 5+ years of experience in JavaScript, PHP, Node.js, and Python.
-Expert in Vue, React, CodeIgniter, Django, and Nest.js.
-Bilingual (Spanish/English).
+Full Stack Web Developer with 5+ years of experience in technologies such as JavaScript, PHP, Node.js, and Python, as well as frameworks and libraries like Vue, React, CodeIgniter, Django, and Nest.js.
+I enjoy solving complex problems and continuously learning to stay at the forefront of the ever-changing technological landscape.

+My experience in literature, music journalism, english and spanish teaching, and cultural management brings a unique perspective to my work, combining creativity with technical expertise.
+I am driven by the desire to transform the way we interact with technology, merging innovation and art to create meaningful solutions.

 ---